fabi260/FluffFinder/README.md

 - copy of fast-krippendorff repository by Santiago Castro: https://github.com/pln-fing-udelar/fast-krippendorff.

 functions.py:
-- custom functions used for LLM scores
+- custom functions used for LLM scores and Krippendorff analysis

 llm_data_collection.ipynb:
 - code used for LLM Data collection